Phoenice: Antiquity

-The city was the political center of the Chaonians, one of the three major Greek tribes in ancient Epirus.
-From the second half of the 5th century BC, an acropolis was erected, which hosted a number of public buildings, while at the end of the next century the fortifications of the city were expanded as part of the defensive strategy of Pyrrhus, leader of united Epirus.
+The city was the political centre of the Chaonians, one of the three major Greek tribes in ancient Epirus.

+From the second half of the 5th century BC, a number of public buildings were erected on the acropolis, while at the end of the next century the city walls were expanded as part of the defensive strategy of Pyrrhus, leader of united Epirus.
+The earliest phase of Phoenice's walls consisted of massive blocks up to 3.6 metres thick, the Chaonians' primary concern being to defend the city against Corcyraeans or Illyrian raiders.
+In the 3rd century BC the urban area was extended on the centre and west sides of the hill.

 The patron god of the city was probably Athena Polias.

-The walls of Phoenice consisted of massive blocks up to 3.60 meters thick, the Chaonians' primary concern being to defend the city against Corcyraeans or Illyrian raiders.
-In circa 233 BC, Queen Deidamia II, the last member of the Aeacid ruling dynasty, was assassinated, the monarchy was abolished in Epirus, and the city became the center of the federal government of the Epirote League.
+In circa 233 BC, Queen Deidamia II, the last member of the Aeacid ruling dynasty, was assassinated, the monarchy was abolished in Epirus, and the city became the centre of the federal government of the Epirote League.

 In 231 BC, an Illyrian army of Queen Teuta, returning north from a raid in the Peloponnese, captured Phoenice after the town was surrendered by the 800 Gaulish mercenary garrison.
-An army was sent by the Epirote League to relieve the town, but the Illyrians were forced to withdraw their troops to deal with an internal rebellion.
+An army was sent by the Epirote League to relieve the town but were defeated at the Battle of Phoenice.

+The Illyrians were forced to withdraw their troops to deal with an internal rebellion.
 A truce was thus reached, and Phoenice and the Illyrians' free-born captives were returned to the Epirotes for a ransom.
 During their occupation of Phoenice, the Illyrians murdered several Roman merchants in the town, which would eventually lead to the First Illyrian War.

 In 205 BC, a peace treaty was signed there between the Kingdom of Macedon and the Roman Republic that ended the First Macedonian War.
 During the Third Macedonian War (171 BC–168 BC), Epirus was split into two states with the Molossians siding with the Macedonians and the Chaonians and Thesprotians siding with Rome.
-The latter were centered in Phoenice under the leadership of Charops.
-After the Roman conquest (167 BC), the region of Epirus was devastated except for the pro-Roman supporters in Chaonia.
-During the following centuries, Phoenice and nearby Antigoneia did not reveal strong traces of Roman presence.
+The latter were centred in Phoenice under the leadership of Charops.

+After the Roman conquest (167 BC), the region of Epirus was devastated, except for the pro-Roman cities in Chaonia; including Phoenice, which had limited Roman occupation at first.
+The Romans later renovated the city, amongst the buildings of which the great cistern dates from the 2nd c.
+AD.